Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/javascript-detecting-key-combinations.md

 key.innerHTML = e.keyCode;
 ```

-The above section will show or hide the modifier keys, and eventually, we also add the specific key.
+The above section will show or hide the modifier keys, and eventually, we will also add the specific key.

 You might see in the demo below that it will show up as a weird character if you have certain combinations.
 The key code, however, will always be the same!